Here's our guide to keeping your home safe from burglary. Find out which locks to fit and how to keep your garden secure

-- Dont leave valuables on display - close your curtains in the evenings.
-Though its nice to put presents under the tree, if visible from outside its probably best to keep them tucked away for as long as possible
+- Don't leave valuables on display: close your curtains in the evenings.
+Though it's nice to put presents under the tree, if they're visible from outside it's probably best to keep them tucked away for as long as possible

-- Outdoor lighting - motion censored outdoor lighting will light up the outside of your house when anyone approaches.
-A well lit house isnt an easy target for crooks creeping around
+- Outdoor lighting: motion sensing outdoor lighting will light up the outside of your house when anyone approaches.
+A well lit house isn't an easy target for crooks creeping around

-- Gravel if you are thinking of sprucing up your front garden or driveway, using gravel provides an extra security benefit.
+- Gravel: if you're thinking of sprucing up your front garden or driveway, using gravel provides an extra security benefit.
 No burglar will be able to approach quietly with a gravel entrance

-- Light switch timers - police advise to leave a light on to deter burglars.
-A light switch timer will allow you to turn your lights on and off when youre out of the house
+- Light switch timers: police advise leaving a light on to deter burglars.
+A light switch timer will allow you to turn your lights on and off when you're out of the house

 Burglars want to be in and out as quickly as possible.
 Any deterrents you can put in place will make this difficult and help keep your home safe.